-CHCI's share of revenue from housing sales as recorded by its joint ventures for 2013 decreased to \$1.6 million from the \$6.5 million recorded in 2012.
-This revenue decrease is primarily the result of there being fewer units sold.
+CHCI's share of revenue from housing sales as recorded by its co-tenancies for 2013 decreased to \$1.6 million from the \$6.5 million recorded in 2012.
+This revenue decrease was primarily the result of there being fewer units sold.
 Since 2010, the Company has acquired no new lots and no new projects were started as existing inventory was being completed and sold.
 As at September 30, 2013 all remaining housing inventory had been completed and closed.

 The gross margin percentage on housing sales is a function of the projects sold.
 Margins vary widely from project to project and are influenced by many factors including market demand in the project's location, the proximity of competing product, the mix of product in the project, the cost of land, the stage in a project when construction cost increases hit the market and the length of time it takes for a project to sell out resulting in higher carrying costs.
-The gross margin percentage on housing sales across all projects for 2013 was 11.4%, compared with 11.5% for 2012.